CAJames1995/Hunting-The-House/README.md

 # Hunting-The-House
-###### Hunting the house is a Unity AR game created for the University of the West Indies Project Course of Semester 2 of 2023.
+###### Hunting the House is a Unity AR game created for the University of the West Indies Project Course  within the Department of Computing and Information Technology in Semester 2 of 2023.
+It was produced by a 3 person team with guidance from a supervisor from the department.

 ###### The goal of the game is to get people to be more active via phone games while interacting with your home environment using riddles and cute puppy sprites.